jerji/resume/README.md

 ## Competitions

 ### CTF Team member
-- Core member of the Skiddies-as-a-Service team, focusing on reverse-engineering and embedded challenges at world’s largest capture-the-flag hacking competition.
+- Core member of the Skiddies-as-a-Service NorthSec team, focusing on reverse-engineering and embedded challenges at world's largest capture-the-flag hacking competition.
 - Top Placements: 3rd (of 80) in 2021, 4th (of 80) in 2022, 4th (of 78) in 2020.

 ### Red Balloon soldering competition
-- Won the Red Balloon BGA re-balling competition at RECON 2022, with the fastest time.
+- Won the Red Balloon BGA re-balling competition at RECON 2022.

 ## Volunteering

 ### Soldering village
-- Helped launch a soldering village at Hackfest and then at Northsec that teaches people of all ages how to solder.
+- Helped launch a soldering village at Hackfest and then at NorthSec that teaches people of all ages how to solder.
 - Taught volunteers how to solder and teach others at the conference.

 ## Skills
-- Micro soldering
+- Microsoldering
-- Pyhton, PHP, C, C++, Embeded C, Bash, Java, Assembly
+- Python, PHP, C, C++, Embedded C, Bash, Java, Assembly
-- Embeded Linux
+- Embedded Linux
-- Embeded Windows
+- Embedded Windows
 - Ghidra, Angr, GDB
 - KiCAD
 - Proxmark3, HackRF